shailesh1729/tisp/book/metric_spaces/compact.md

 A \subseteq \bigcup_{j=1}^n B(x_j, r).
 $$
 ```
+This lemma simply claims that we can construct a finite open cover
+of open balls for $A$ for every $r > 0$.
 ```{prf:proof}
 Assume the claim to be false.
 Choose $r > 0$ such that it is not possible to select a finite number of points from $A$ such that